-The Regulations have to address a wide range of scenarios.
-The current phase of the NIRHI applies to a wide range of industries, operating on many different scales and with different heating systems.
-There are some situations where, as a result of the generality of the Regulations, it may appear that some meters will be specified that may not impact directly on payments under the NIRHI.
+The Regulations have to address a wide range of scenarios - as the current phase of the RHI applies to a wide range of industries, operating on many different scales and with different heating systems.
+There are some situations where, as a result of the generality of the Regulations, it may appear that some meters will be specified that may not impact directly on payments under the RHI.
 However, these meters may in many cases be beneficial, for example:

-- In order to identify problems with heating equipment or heat distribution systems (e.g. leaks); - In order to assist with maximising the efficiency of installed systems, to minimise the energy cost and maximise the carbon savings associated with the installation of renewable technologies; - In order to future-proof systems to accommodate modifications to heat generation or heat use on the heating system during the 20 years over which tariff payments will be due; - In order to assist DETI in evaluating the most effective renewable technologies, in order to leverage the benefits of the scheme to deliver best value from public funds and to maximise the positive impacts of incentivizing heat provided from renewable sources.
+- In order to identify problems with heating equipment or heat distribution systems (e.g. leaks); - In order to assist with maximising the efficiency of installed systems, to maximise the energy cost and carbon savings associated with the installation of renewable technologies; - In order to future-proof systems to accommodate modifications to heat generation or heat use on the heating system during the 20 years over which tariff payments will be due; - In order to assist DECC in evaluating the most effective renewable technologies, in order to leverage the benefits of the scheme to deliver best value from public funds and to maximise the positive impacts of incentivising heat use provided from renewable sources.

-B. "Simple" and "Complex" Metering Arrangements
+B. "Simple" and "Complex" metering arrangements